jcollard/eks-demo/README.md

 ### Config file / Command line arguments
 You can specify a configuration file for how the cluster should be created.
 For example: [eks-example-cluster.yaml](eks-example-cluster.yaml)

+#### Using Config File
+I was able to deploy using [eks-node-groups.yaml](eks-node-groups.yaml)

+This config file is setup to use the default ssh key so I had to create one using: `ssh-keygen`

+Then, I was able to run `eksctl create cluster -f eks-node-groups.yaml`

 Below does not work:
 You can also specify the node groups from the command line: